 - Employment must be related to your field of study at UMBC.
 If you work more than one job at once, all jobs must be related to your field.

 - Employment can be part-time or full-time (minimum 20 hours per week).

 - Employment can be paid or unpaid.

-- You can switch employers as often as you like, but must notify the IES office of any changes in employment through your SEVP Portal.
+- You can switch employers as often as you like, but must notify the ISSS office of any changes in employment through your SEVP Portal.